codylindley/react-app-dawn/README.md

 # react-app-dawn

-It is likley the case that using one of these boilerplates is more than adequite for the average developer working on an average React app.
+It is likley the case that using one of the boilerplates list below is more than adequite for the average developer working on an average React app.

 * [http://reactboilerplate.com](http://reactboilerplate.com)
 * [redux-easy-boilerplate](https://github.com/anorudes/redux-easy-boilerplate)

-This isn't a slight of the boilerplates or the average developer.
-Both get the job done in most situtaions.
+This isn't a slight of the boilerplates or average developers.
+Both get the job done just fine in most situtaions.

 However, a time will come when knowing the details off all aspects of a development stack will be required.
-When this happens you'll need something that more boilerplate and less application seed.
+When this happens you'll need something that is more boilerplate and less application seed.
+That is React App Dawn.

 ## Brief description of tools used (including implementation deails):